davidolivefarga/advent-of-code-2022/day8/README.md

 -   For `(7, 3)`, I need to know that it will be blocked by `(∞, 0)` -> viewing distance: 3
 -   For `(3, 4)`, I need to know that it will be blocked by `(3, 2)` -> viewing distance: 2

-Maybe this sample is not representative, but hopefully it's enough to understand that if a tree `(h1, b1)` is blocked by a tree `(h2, b2)`, then the viewing distance of `h1` in that direction will be `b1 - b2` (we count all trees behind `h1` and then subtract all trees behind `h2`, the blocking tree).
+First, we notice that if a tree `(h1, b1)` is blocked by a tree `(h2, b2)`, then the viewing distance of `h1` in that direction will be `b1 - b2` (we count all trees behind `h1` and then subtract all trees behind `h2`, the blocking tree).
 So, we only care about the blocker trees.
-This means that as soon as we reach a tree of height `h`, we no longer care about the trees with height smaller than `h`, because we know they will never be blocker: if `h` itself is not blocking a future tree, smaller heights won't block it either.
+This means that as soon as we reach a tree of height `h`, we no longer care about the trees with height smaller than `h`, because we know they will never be blocker: if `h` itself is not blocking a future tree, trees with smaller heights won't block it either.

-With this ideas in mind, we can build ourself a stack to keep track of these `(h, b)` pairs, and update it as follows:
+With these ideas in mind, we can build a stack to keep track of these `(h, b)` pairs, and update it as follows:

 -   Initially, the stack contains the fake tree: `[(∞, 0)]`.
 -   Then, for each tree `(h1, b1)`:
     -   We get the last tree of the stack; if its height is smaller than `h1`, we remove it from the stack, because it's not a blocker and will never be for future trees.
-    -   We repeat the previous process until we find a blocker tree `(h2, b2)` (it is guaranteed we'll find one because our stack contains a tree with infinite height, which will always be a blocker).
+    -   We repeat the previous process until we find a blocker tree `(h2, b2)` (it is guaranteed we'll find one because our stack contains a tree with infinite height).
 With this information, we can compute the viewing distance of `h1`: `b1 - b2`.
     -   We add `(h1, b1)` to the stack, as the current tree could be a blocker for future trees.

-Since each pair `(h, b)` is added at most once and remove at most once, the complexity of this process will be `O(n)` time / `O(n)` space (if we're looping through a row) or `O(m)` time / `O(m)` space (if we're looping through a column).
-We also need an additional `O(m * n)` space to keep track of the scenic scores.
-Hence, as we're looping through all rows and columns, this solution will take `O(m * n)` time and `O(m * n)` space in total, which is way better for grids with higher dimensions.
+Since each pair `(h, b)` is added at most once and remove at most once, the complexity of this process will be `O(n)` time and `O(n)` space (if we're looping through a row) or `O(m)` time and `O(m)` space (if we're looping through a column).

+As for the rest of the solution:

+-   We repeat the process for each row and column, so that's `O(m * n)` time and `O(m * n)` in total
+-   We need an additional `O(m * n)` space to keep track of the scenic scores
+-   We need an additional `O(m * n)` time to iterate through all the scenic scores

+All in all,this solution will take `O(m * n)` time and `O(m * n)` space in total, which is way better that the initial solution.

 ```js
 const input = require("./input");